SIPam-Dev/map2pdb/readme.md

 Filters can be used to limit the size of the produced PDB.
 This can be necessary either because of memory constraints or because some tools (I'm looking at you, VTune) get very slow with large PDB files.

-Filters are applied after the map file has been imported but before the pdb is produced.
+Filters are applied after the map file has been imported but before the PDB is produced.
 More than one filter can be specified.

 First the include filters are applied; Everything that doesn't satisfy the include filter is excluded from the PDB.
 Then the exclude filters are applied; Everything that satisfies the exclude filter is excluded from the PDB.